 PART A - GENERAL

-Regulation 1 - Application - The chapter applies to ships built on or after 1 July 2002.
+Regulation 1 - Application applies to ships built on or after 1 July 2002.
 Ships constructed before that date should comply with the chapter in force prior to 1 July 2002, however there are some requirements for existing ships in the revised chapter.

 PART B - PREVENTION OF FIRE AND EXPLOSION

-Regulation 4 - Probability of ignition - The purpose of this regulation is to prevent the ignition of combustible materials or flammable liquids.
+Regulation 4 - Probability of ignition: Prevention of the ignition of combustible materials or flammable liquids.

-Regulation 5 - Fire growth potential - The purpose of this regulation is to limit the fire growth potential in every space of the ship.
+Regulation 5 - Fire growth potential: Limiting the fire growth potential in every space of the ship.

-Regulation 6 - Smoke generation potential and toxicity - The purpose of this regulation is to reduce the hazard to life from smoke and toxic products generated during a fire in spaces where persons normally work or live.
+Regulation 6 - Smoke generation potential and toxicity: Reducing the hazard to life from smoke and toxic products generated during a fire in spaces where persons normally work or live.

 PART C- SUPPRESSION OF FIRE

-Regulation 7 - Detection and alarm - The purpose of this regulation is to detect a fire in the space of origin and to provide for alarm for safe escape and fire-fighting activities.
+Regulation 7 - Detection and alarm:Detecting a fire in the space of origin and to provide for alarm for safe escape and fire-fighting activities.

-Regulation 8 - Control of smoke spread - The purpose of this regulation is to control the spread of smoke in order to minimize the hazards from smoke.
+Regulation 8 - Control of smoke spread: Controlling the spread of smoke in order to minimize the hazards from smoke.

-Regulation 9 - Containment of fire - The purpose of this regulation is to contain a fire in the space of origin.
+Regulation 9 - Containment of fire: Containment of a fire in the space of origin.

-Regulation 10 - Fire fighting - The purpose of this regulation is to suppress and swiftly extinguish a fire in the space of origin.
+Regulation 10 - Fire fighting: The suppression and swiftly extinguishing of a fire in the space of origin.

-Regulation 11 - Structural integrity - The purpose of this regulation is to maintain structural integrity of the ship preventing partial or whole collapse of the ship structures due to strength deterioration by heat.
+Regulation 11 - Structural integrity: Preventing partial or whole collapse of the ship structures due to strength deterioration by heat.

 PART D - ESCAPE

-Regulation 12 - Notification of crew and passengers - The purpose of this regulation is to notify crew and passengers of a fire for safe evacuation.
+Regulation 12 - Notification of crew and passengers: Notifying crew and passengers of a fire for safe evacuation.

-Regulation 13 - Means of escape -The purpose of this regulation is to provide means of escape so that persons onboard can safely and swiftly escape to the lifeboat and liferaft embarkation deck.
+Regulation 13 - Means of escape :Providing means of escape so that persons onboard can safely and swiftly escape to the lifeboat and liferaft embarkation deck.

 PART E - OPERATIONAL REQUIREMENTS

-Regulation 14 - Operational readiness and maintenance - The purpose of this regulation is to maintain and monitor the effectiveness of the fire safety measures the ship is provided with.
+Regulation 14 - Operational readiness and maintenance: Maintaining and monitoring the effectiveness of the fire safety measures the ship is provided with.

-Regulation 15 - Instructions, onboard training and drills -The purpose of this regulation is to mitigate the consequences of fire by means of proper instructions for training and drills for persons onboard responsible for carrying out ship procedures under emergency conditions.
+Regulation 15 - Instructions, onboard training and drills: Mitigating the consequences of fire by means of proper instructions for training and drills for persons onboard responsible for carrying out ship procedures under emergency conditions.

-Regulation 16 – Operations -The purpose of this regulation is to provide information and instructions for proper ship and cargo handling operations in relation to fire safety.
+Regulation 16 – Operations -Providing information and instructions for proper ship and cargo handling operations in relation to fire safety.

 PART F - ALTERNATIVE DESIGN AND ARRANGEMENTS

-Regulation 17 - Alternative design and arrangements - The purpose of this regulation is to provide a methodology for approving alternative design and arrangements for fire safety.
+Regulation 17 - Alternative design and arrangements: Providing a methodology for approving alternative design and arrangements for fire safety.